akilapilapitiya/Bouncy_Ball/README.md

 ## How to Run?

-Use the latest version .exe file found in https://github.com/akilapilapitiya/Bouncy_Ball/releases
+Use the latest version .exe file found in <a href = "https://github.com/akilapilapitiya/Bouncy_Ball/releases"> Releases </a>

 To compile the program use a complier version which supports ISO C++ 2011 standard.